jnadalarc/EnergyPlus-MCP/README.md

 ## What is this repo about?

 This repository contains an MCP server specifically designed for EnergyPlus building energy simulation workflows.
-EnergyPlus is a powerful building energy simulation engine developed by the U.S. Department of Energy, and this MCP server makes it accessible to AI assistants and automation tools.
+EnergyPlus is a powerful building energy simulation engine, and this MCP server makes it accessible to AI assistants and automation tools.

 **Key Features:**
 - **🏗️ Complete Model Lifecycle**: Load, validate, analyze, modify, and simulate EnergyPlus IDF files